es-ude/ElasticNodeMiddleware/docs/EnergyMonitoring.md

 # Energy Monitoring

-By using the second MCU on the elastic node you can measure the power the elastic node consumes during an experiment.
+By using the monitoring MCU on the elastic node you can measure the power the elastic node consumes during an experiment.
 You should be familiar with the the [WriteOwnProgramGuide](WriteOwnProgramGuide.md).

 ## Monitoring MCU